 dPMR is an ETSI Standard - Why is this important?

 ETSI standards could be described in general as being 'definitions and specifications for products and processes requiring repeated use'.
 They are certainly a set of rules for ensuring quality.
-ETSI are officially recognized by the European Union as a European Standards Organization.
+ETSI are officially recognised by the European Union as a European Standards Organisation.
 The FDMA protocol specified in both TS102 490 and TS102 658 ETSI standards complies with the European Harmonised Standard EN301 166-2 for use in 6,25 kHz channels.
-Read More
+Read more